Donald Vance: Incarceration

 Vance claims he was subject to interrogations, inhumane treatment and sleep deprivation techniques during his time at Camp Cropper.
 A Pentagon spokeswoman, First Lt.
 Lea Ann Fracasso, claimed the men had been "treated fair and humanely", and that there was no record of either man complaining about his treatment.
 Though officials were informed by his F.B.I. handler that he was an informant after his first three weeks of detention, they decided that he still "posed a threat".
 He took notes on his imprisonment and smuggled them out in a Bible.

 Although denied legal representation at his detainment hearing on 24 April, he was allowed to attend it because he was an American.
 Two weeks into his detention, he was allowed to phone his fiancée in Chicago, who had already informed her Congressional representative of his apparent disappearance.
 He wrote ten letters home, one of which arrived in November 2006 dated 17 July.

 After three months, officials decided to release him after further review of his case.

 Legal case

 On December 18, 2006, Vance filed suit against the US government and the former US Secretary of Defense, Donald H. Rumsfeld, on grounds that he was tortured and his rights of habeas corpus were violated.
-He is being represented by Arthur Loevy, Jon Loevy and Michael Kanovitz of the law firm Loevy & Loevy.
+He was represented by Arthur Loevy, Jon Loevy and Michael Kanovitz of the law firm Loevy & Loevy.

-His suit against the US government and Donald Rumsfeld allege that he was subject to the following unlawful procedures:
+His suit against the US government and Donald Rumsfeld alleged that he was subject to the following unlawful procedures: